 Restaurants

-We are lucky to be able to enjoy both traditional Japanese cuisine and some more inventive, fusion-style Japanese food too.
-Whether you’re looking for something quick and comforting or want to go all out on a carefully selected sake-paired menu, here are all the places serving up Perth’s best Japanese.
+We are lucky to be able to enjoy both traditional Japanese cuisine and some more inventive, fusion-style Japanese eats too.
+Whether you’re looking for something quick and comforting or want to go all out on a carefully selected sake-paired menu, here are Urban List's top picks—the best Japanese restaurants in Perth.

 James Parker Sushi And Sake